lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Repudiation: In EDHOC authenticated with signature keys, the Initiator could theoretically prove that the Responder performed a run of the protocol by presenting the private ephemeral key, and vice versa.
 Note that storing the private ephemeral keys violates the protocol requirements.
 With static Diffie-Hellman key authentication, both parties can always deny having participated in the protocol.

-Two earlier versions of EDHOC have been formally analysed {{Norrman20}} {{Bruni18}} and the specification has been updated based on the analysis.
+Two earlier versions of EDHOC have been formally analyzed {{Norrman20}} {{Bruni18}} and the specification has been updated based on the analysis.

 ## Cryptographic Considerations
 The security of the SIGMA protocol requires the MAC to be bound to the identity of the signer.
 Hence the message authenticating functionality of the authenticated encryption in EDHOC is critical: authenticated encryption MUST NOT be replaced by plain encryption only, even if authentication is provided at another level or through a different mechanism.
 EDHOC implements SIGMA-I using a MAC-then-Sign approach.